log2akshat/debian-flyers/social_contract/README.txt

 Then you need to append this file to the LANGFILES= line in the Makefile, and add two lines to social_contract.tex with includes for your language and another copy of the layout.

+And to finish, you need to add your language in the preamble.tex file, section 'babel'.